KennedyRichard/mynodepack/README.md

 ## mynodepack

+### Installation

+Install this node pack with `pip install mynodepack`.
+Then you'll be able to use it within the [nodezator app](https://github.com/IndiePython/nodezator) by adding `mynodepack` as an installed node pack, as explaned in the [manual](https://manual.nodezator.com/ch-loading-nodes.html).

 ### Purpose

 The nodes in this node pack are dummy nodes used only to provide a demonstration of how to setup and upload a node pack to PyPI or TestPyPI.
 Even so, effort was taken to create meaningful nodes, that is, their operations are actually useful/make sense.